-Running a school, whether it’s an elementary school or a university, means successfully juggling multiple moving parts – students, teachers, administrators, staff and parents, among them.
-According to recent research by The Wallace Foundation, a national charitable organization, school leadership is linked to improved student achievement.
+Leading an educational institution, whether it’s an elementary school or a university, means successfully juggling multiple moving parts – students, teachers, administrators, staff and parents, among them.
+According to research by The Wallace Foundation, a national charitable organization, school leadership is linked to improved student achievement.
 Across a range of career paths in education, strong leadership skills may help maximize student success.

 Postsecondary Education Administrators

 Postsecondary education administrators may oversee areas such as admissions, financial aid, student services, academics and faculty research at two- and four-year colleges and universities.
 Helping students submit applications, register for classes and plan for graduation are among the variety of responsibilities for postsecondary administrators.

 - Median annual wage: $95,410 as of 2019, according to the BLS